Role and responsibilities

 The social and economic cost of deaths, injuries and ill-health arising from work is estimated at $3.5 billion a year.
 However, the real toll is paid by the families, friends and co-workers of those who are killed, seriously injured or experience work-related ill-health.

-Every year 600-900 people die prematurely as a result of work-related ill-health and 50-60 people are killed in work incidents.
+Every year an estimated 700-900 people die prematurely as a result of work-related ill-health and 50-60 people are killed in work incidents.
 This is unacceptable.
 We have firm targets and priorities to transform New Zealand’s workplace health and safety performance, including the Government’s target to reduce workplace fatalities and serious injuries by 25% by 2020.

 Hon Iain Lees-Galloway(external link)